-4. The Tenancy Agreement
+5. The Tenancy Agreement

-The applicant will be the main user of the allotment plot, or the representative of a group, charity, or organisation, and will be the named plot holder on the Tenancy Agreement.
+The applicant will be the main user of the allotment plot and will be the named plot holder on the Tenancy Agreement.

-All plot holders will be required to sign the latest Tenancy Agreement, which will include the terms of this policy.
+All plot holders will be required accept the latest Tenancy Agreement, which will include the terms of this policy.
 This is a condition of tenancy.

-Normanton Town Council will initiate enforcement proceedings if a plot holder, or person for whom the plot holder is responsible, fails to comply with the terms of the Tenancy Agreement, or if a plot holder is constantly in arrears of any agreed payment plan.
+Normanton Town Council will initiate enforcement proceedings if a plot holder, or person for whom the plot holder is responsible, fails to comply with the terms of the Tenancy Agreement.